-Counterpane School is one of very few Montessori programs in the United States that extends the Montessori philosophy from preschool through high school.
+Counterpane School is one of very few Montessori programs in the United States that extends the Montessori philosophy from preschool through upper school.
 At the Upper School level, the curriculum is exclusively college preparatory.
 The community closely resembles a workplace with individual contracts, group projects, team meetings, class discussions, and student/teacher appointments.
 With a fully integrated arts program, the academic work is rife with visual and performance components.
 Creativity and diversity go hand-in-hand throughout the fabric of the Upper School experience.
 Our task is finding the gift within each individual – grasping at the threads of potential passion each student has within him – while challenging the mettle of that person.
 Independent study, joint-enrollment with local colleges, and professional internships are incorporated as achievement, commitment, and maturity permit.
 Counterpane graduated its first seniors in 1991.
 All of our graduates have enjoyed acceptance to four-year colleges or universities.
 Among the colleges Read More